Digital marketing is the application of a set of digital media marketing strategies.

 - Marketing Web 4.0

-In the 90s came the first version of the Internet, called Web 1.0.
+In the 1990s, the first version of the Internet arrived, called Web 1.0.
 This version of the internet did not allow users to interact with web pages in an active way, it only allowed to find information in a simple search system.
 Users passively accessed the content.

 It was still quite similar to traditional marketing:communication was one-sided, made by the company and the consumer passively received the content without any interaction of any kind between the two parties.